We Are Wanderers Compass

 Want to see all the castles we have visited?
 Check out our Master Castle List page here.

 The Birth of Wanderers Compass

-After that, life became busy for Ryan in the following years that included a deployment.
+After that, life became busy for Ryan in the following years, which included a deployment.
 I kept traveling every chance I could get in the US and internationally with friends and family.
-I had some grand adventures that included a trip with my gourmet cooking club to France’s Provence region and a sister bonding trip to Greece.
+I had some grand adventures, including a trip with my gourmet cooking club to France’s Provence region and a sister bonding trip to Greece.
 I adore traveling with people who share a passion for travel.
-After a few years off Ryan was able to begin traveling again.
+After a few years off, Ryan was able to begin traveling again.
 It made him feel fulfilled and in control of his life.
-He loved sharing stories of his adventures with others and encouraging them to begin traveling.
+He loved sharing stories of his adventures with others and encouraging them to start traveling.

 Then Ryan got this crazy idea.